JavierMonton/personal-website/website/blog/2023-12-16-kafka-connect-jdbc-sink/index.md

 :::

 ### Config Map
-The config map must have the connectors configuration in JSON, in the same way you will use it in the REST API.
+The config map must have the connectors' configuration in JSON, in the same way, you will use it in the REST API.
-I would suggest to build a Helm template for config maps, so you can write your connectors configuration in YAML and then convert it to JSON using Helm.
+I would suggest building a Helm template for config maps, so you can write your connectors configuration in YAML and then convert it to JSON using Helm.

 Something like this should work in Helm: